Protect your phone and family

 Stop the madness!

 - Read the packaging!
-Look for information on keeping the device secure.
+Look for information on how to protect your smart home devices.
 There may be patches or updated software you need to download.
 If necessary, contact the manufacturer.
 Contact information should be with the product; otherwise Google.

 - Talk to the people you know, and ask them if they found good solutions.
 Even if they can’t help you, you might end up helping them.
 Social media could be useful here.